neocogent/sqlchain/README.md

 - split blobs, s3 ready -  blobs are split in 5GB chunks, allows mapping older tx data to cheaper offline storage like Amazon s3
 - blkdat mode - direct reading of bitcoind block files allows much faster initial sync as sqlchain can read while bitcoind is syncing
 - blkbtc - utility to block on/off node network traffic to allow more cpu for sqlchain to catch up
-- sqlchain-init - utility to ask install questions and generate optimal config files for easy setup
+- sqlchain-init - utility to ask questions and generate optimal config files for easy setup

 sqlchain is still *Alpha level* software under sporadic active development (not ready for prime time).